xebialabs-community/xld-personal-credentials-plugin/README.md

 The following features are available :

--specify a username/password couple (CredentialsType.CT_USERNAME)
+- specify a username/password couple (CredentialsType.CT_USERNAME)
--specify a username/password for Windows hosts and a username/password for Unix hosts (CredentialsType.CT_USERNAME and windows/unix properties)
+- specify a username/password for Windows hosts and a username/password for Unix hosts (CredentialsType.CT_USERNAME and windows/unix properties)
--specify a private key file path and a passphrase (CredentialsType.CT_PRIVATEKEY) -specify a private key selector (an alias) and a passphrase (CredentialsType.CT_PRIVATEKEY_SELECTOR) -specify a custom python script to set the credentials on hosts in a custom way (CredentialsType.CT_CUSTOM_SCRIPT) -optionally insert a check connection step for each hosts involved in the deployment plan
+- specify a private key file path and a passphrase (CredentialsType.CT_PRIVATEKEY)
+- specify a private key selector (an alias) and a passphrase (CredentialsType.CT_PRIVATEKEY_SELECTOR)
+- specify a custom python script to set the credentials on hosts in a custom way (CredentialsType.CT_CUSTOM_SCRIPT)
+- optionally insert a check connection step for each hosts involved in the deployment plan

 # Requirements #